yusufsabuwala/DL-continual-Learning/README.md

 **Result**

-We were able to train 10 tasks using EWC with final acc 85.78%:
+We were able to train 10 tasks using EWC with final accuracy of 85.78%:

 ![Result-EWC](https://github.com/IdaStephen/DL-continual-Learning/blob/main/Result_EWC.png)